 I. POLICY AND GENERAL STATEMENT

-Procedures to protect life, property, the environment, and the continuity of business operations at the university are detailed in the Emergency Management Plan (“EMP”) and the Business Continuity Plan (“BCP”).
+Procedures to protect life, property, the environment, and the continuity of business operations at the University are detailed in the Emergency Management Plan (EMP) and the Business Continuity Plan (BCP).
 The EMP is designed to address preparedness and response activities, while the BCP addresses measures for ensuring continuity of operations after emergencies occur.

-Controlled access: A state of limited access to university facilities declared by the Executive Control Team during which only essential personnel will have uncontrolled access to institutional buildings or areas.
-Non-essential personnel may gain access to facilities based on safety conditions within the facility and need to follow any established procedures including signing in and out at the designated check points.
+Emergency Lockdown: A state of limited access to University facilities declared by the Chief of UTP-H where all exterior badge access to a facility is limited to emergency and/or any necessary Category 1 support teams.
+In this scenario, personnel may gain access to facilities based on safety or security related conditions within the facility and need to follow any established procedures including signing in and out at the designated check points.

-Information Technology (“IT”) shall develop and maintain a dedicated Information Technology Disaster Recovery Plan.
+Information Technology (IT) shall develop and maintain a dedicated Information Technology Disaster Recovery Plan.

-All departments are required to develop and maintain a written departmental emergency management plan and business continuity plan to address the department’s specific needs outside of the context of the larger university plans.
+All departments are required to develop and maintain a written departmental emergency management plan and business continuity plan to address the department’s specific needs outside of the context of the larger University plans.
 Departmental plans shall be reviewed and updated as necessary or at least annually.
 Guidelines for developing departmental emergency management plans can be located on EH&S’ emergency procedures webpage, while BCP worksheets can be found on the Risk Management & Insurance webpage in the last section of the page.
-Departmental plans must be consistent with the university EMP and BCP and shall not conflict with university plans.
+Departmental plans must be consistent with the University EMP and BCP and shall not conflict with University plans.

 All employees are required to familiarize themselves with their roles and responsibilities during an emergency.